eeeschwartz/content-guide/pages/how-to-write.md

 Using "you" and "we" should prevent the need to use pronouns.
 If you can’t avoid using pronouns, use the gender-neutral pronouns "they" and "their."

-> Incorrect – _An employee should have the approval of his/her supervisor_
+> Incorrect – _An employee should have the approval of his/her supervisor._
 > Correct – _An employee should have the approval of their supervisor._

 > Incorrect – _His administrative assistant._